 This involves paying money in, writing cheques and looking after the statements.
 Statements are currently sent to the Expo Treasurer's address, which is changed for each treasurer.
 You could get them sent to Dr James Hickson, the CUCC Senior Treasurer at Pembroke.
 This would mean less changing of addresses, but add delay/uncertainty to your receiving the statements.

-As mentioned earlier, most Expo costs are paid at the time by Expo members; often the only costs paid direct from the bank account are BCRA insurance and equipment orders.
 The deposits cover most of the insurance costs.
 Equipment orders are normally paid for by Expo or CUCC main, with the other then repaying their share.
 The float money (about £850 at the end of 1999) can be used as necessary, but should be replenished at the end of each year.
 The float was increased from £100 at the end of 1997 when the GPF grant was recieved late.
 The extra money is very useful for smoothing the cash flow: in 1999 the CUCC Main and Meets accounts were emptied and the Expo Account float used, as over £3000 was spent from the accounts before Expo on tackle, tents, tshirts and insurance.
 Do not let the account go overdrawn.